-The common garden sage has been known and used for culinary and medicinal purposes for centuries.
+The common garden sage has been known and used for culinary and herbal purposes for centuries.
 The low-growing evergreen shrub is popular in nearly every European cuisine and is used variously to flavor meats, poultry, soups, puddings, cheeses and vegetables.
 Its unmistakable peppery flavor makes it popular for use in poultry and pork stuffing, and to flavor and preserve sausage meats.
 "Why should a man die when sage grows in his garden?"
-Martin Luther is said to have asked in the middle ages, and his statement is reflected in the herb's Latin name * salvia, derived from the Latin word to heal.
-For cooking, aromatherapy or healing, sage has proved itself throughout the ages, and continues to prove itself even now.
+Martin Luther is said to have asked in the middle ages, and his statement is reflected in the herb's Latin name salvia, derived from the Latin word to heal.

 Dried or fresh leaves in food, and as a tea.
 Sometimes found in washes and cosmetics.